xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 ##### Warning

 Be sure to use an operator that makes sense.
-For example, overloading `+` for a custom type shouldn’t subtract values or remove items from a collection.
+For example, overloading `+` for a custom type shouldn't subtract values or remove items from a collection.

 ---

-When you overload an operator, the operator’s name must be in parentheses.
+When you overload an operator, the operator's name must be in parentheses.
 For ex ample, `(+)` overloads the plus operator.
 To overload a unary operator, simply prefix the operator with a tilde (~).

 Example 8-1 overloads the `+` and `−` operators to represent operators on a bottle.
 Note the `~−` operator allows for unary negation.